-Recently, we caught up with Interface grad Zack Smith, an App Support Specialist at LTi Technology Solutions.
+Recently, we caught up with AIM Code School grad Zack Smith, an App Support Specialist at LTi Technology Solutions.
 Smith took our Foundations of Web Development course shortly after moving to Omaha.
 The class opened doors for him: he enjoyed being able to express his creativity while learning new technical skills and building his professional network.
-Highly recommending Interface to anyone thinking about a career in technology, Smith gave some enthusiastic and insightful responses to our questions.
+Highly recommending AIM Code School to anyone thinking about a career in technology, Smith gave some enthusiastic and insightful responses to our questions.

-What made you want to go to Interface?
+What made you want to go to AIM Code School?

-To me, Interface was an awesome opportunity to learn more about web development and how the web works.
-I spent a lot of time before Interface looking into traditional college courses, but the curriculum never matched what I wanted personally.
-Interface sounded like a great alternative, and an awesome way to work with peers towards the same goal.
-On top of that, the teachers at Interface are amazing and work as professionals in this industry.
+To me, AIM Code School was an awesome opportunity to learn more about web development and how the web works.
+I spent a lot of time before AIM Code School looking into traditional college courses, but the curriculum never matched what I wanted personally.
+AIM Code School sounded like a great alternative, and an awesome way to work with peers towards the same goal.
+On top of that, the teachers at AIM Code School are amazing and work as professionals in this industry.
 It’s the perfect setup to meet other tech students and tech professionals and build camaraderie.
 Beyond that, I come from a creative background and was looking for something to integrate that side of my work into coding.
-I knew Interface’s ability to work closely with students would help me succeed in this aspect as well.
+I knew AIM Code School’s ability to work closely with students would help me succeed in this aspect as well.

 How was your experience in the Foundations class?